fortrabbit/help/docs/git-deployment.md

 We don't actively enforce a single file limit, but you should not put big binary files (> 2 MB) into your Git repo.

-In general we also advice not to put assets and most importantly images or even videos in Git.
-Some images that are belonging to your website layout, like your company logo (a small SVG) are Ok.
-But when you have a lot of images in Git, odds are, that this is bad practice.
+In general we also advise not to put assets and most importantly images or even videos in Git.
+Some images that belong to your website layout, like your company logo (a small SVG) are ok.
+But when you have a lot of images in Git, odds are that this is bad practice.

-For almost all cases, your uploaded content images (.jpg, .png, .gif) do not belong in Git.
+For almost all cases, your uploaded content images (`.jpg`, `.png`, `.gif`) do not belong in Git.
 Remember that the Git repo and the web-space are different things here at fortrabbit, [Git is a one-way street here](/deployment-methods-uni#toc-git-works-only-one-way).
 The next user upload will not be in Git anyways.
 It's a good practice to **separate code from content** for many reasons.
-So we advice to deploy user uploads, static assets and other runtime data separated from the core code deployment done with Git.
+So we advise to deploy user uploads, static assets and other runtime data separate from the core code deployment done with Git.
 With Universal Stack you can use SFTP/SSH or rsync for this.
 With the Professional Stack you'll manage those assets on the [Object Storage](/object-storage) anyways.

 #### The hidden .git folder

 Git never forgets.
 It can bring back any content from any file, even deleted ones.
-To do so, it stores all the stuff in the hidden `.git` folder on top level of the repo.
-Over time that file can get big to.
+To do so, it stores all the stuff in the hidden `.git` folder at the top level of the repo.
+Over time that file can get big too.
 It can also contain unreachable blobs and other stuff you are not aware of.
-Depending on the situation, there are many to clean this up: delete files of a certain type, delete the history before a certain date, or even start again from the current state.
+Depending on the situation, there are many ways to clean this up: delete files of a certain type, delete the history before a certain date, or even start again from the current state.

 ### Deployment release package

-The release package is a gzipped archive which contains: the Apps Git repository + vendor folder + all files generated by pre or post deployment scripts.
+The release package is a gzipped archive which contains: the App's Git repository + vendor folder + all files generated by pre- or post-deployment scripts.
 In short: compressed size of ``~/htdocs``.

 To keep deployment fast for everyone the size of the release package is [limited](http://www.fortrabbit.com/specs#limits).
 You can find out the release package size locally by packaging the local copy of your App, including the `vendor` folder and anything else generated by your build scripts: